efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 Nix: For giving me solid advice on my guide and helping develop DDraw burn.
 Now there’s legit no excuse for complaining when people lose to CA.

-Snowstar: For his insight on curse of anubis and Duel Standby, but also for helping review my guide a bunch of times because konami keeps changing the game.
+Snowstar: For his insight on Curse of Anubis and Duel Standby, but also for helping review my guide a bunch of times because konami keeps changing the game.

 CrimsonLTCR: For helping theorycraft and test techs, alternate skills, and how best to use them.